D2jc/PrizePicksPredictor/README.md

 ### Preprocessing Steps:

-1. Drop Irrelevant Columns: There are many columns such as turnover, pf, and player_id that we would drop as they are not very important for predictions on a player's particular stats such as for how many points they make / rebounds they receive / assists they make.
+1. Drop Irrelevant Columns: There are some columns such as turnover, pf, and player_id that we would drop as they are not very important for predictions on a player's particular stats such as for how many points they make / rebounds they receive / assists they make.
 After combining the first and last name of players, we would drop the individual columns as well as the player_id.
 2. We would prepare a time-series data for lagged versions of key stats (points, assists, rebounds) to capture the player’s performance trends over recent games.
-For example, features like on_hotstreak_pts, on_hotstreak_rebounds, or on_hotstreak_assists can help the model capture whether or not the player is playing better than their average performance from past games.
+For example, features like on_hotstreak_pts, on_hotstreak_rebounds, or on_hotstreak_assists.
-3. We would also create new features like points per minute played, assists per minute played, and rebounds per minute played to truly capture the player's efficiency and impact instead of pure counts.
+3. We would also create new features like points per minute played, assists per minute played, and rebounds per minute played.
 4. We would normalize features like 'fgm', 'fga', 'oreb', 'dreb', 'ast', 'stl', 'blk' and 'pts' to a standard scale (mean = 0, std = 1).
-This ensures that all features contribute equally to the model.

-### Prizepicks Projections
+#### Prizepicks Projections
 Since PrizePicks lines change daily we selected a specific week to lock in the lines for our predictions:

 1. We picked a single week and specific players to make a prediction within the NBA season to focus on our predictions.
 By fixing this time period, we ensured that our data and model align with the lines available during that week, providing a consistent basis for evaluating player performance.